-Go Formative! is a web based tool that allows teachers to formatively assess students on the fly, or at the beginning and end of a lesson.
-Teachers create the assessment, and teachers complete the assessment online.
+Formative! is a web-based tool that allows teachers to assess students on the fly, or at the beginning and end of a lesson.
+Teachers create the assessment, and students complete the assessment online.
 This tool is great for any grade level, but some of the features are very helpful for first graders.
 Get ready to Go Formative!

 - Be able to illustrate how to solve an addition problem using a number line.

 - Be able to show their mastery of number lines by completing a Go Formative! assessment.

 Number Line: A number line is numbers listed in order from small to large, placed at even spaces along a line.